GoogleCloudPlatform/community/tutorials/mongodb-atlas-appengineflex-nodejs-app/index.md

         nano server.js

     Copy the given code into the Nano editor and save the file using Ctrl + X.
-    NOTE: See the highlighted section where you need to insert your own Atlas Connection string.
+    See the highlighted section where you need to insert your own Atlas Connection string.

         'use strict';